Factorization homology of enriched $\infty$-categories: Cartesian enriched factorization homology

 \begin{remark} For a general symmetric monoidal $\infty$-category $(\cV,\boxtimes)$, one might define an extension to a \textit{bicommutative bialgebra} structure on $\cV$ to be the data of a cocartesian fibration

 which extends its symmetric monoidal deloop

 as in \Cref{all.about.extended.cart.s.m.deloop} (but perhaps allowing for different and more exotic cocartesian monodromy than indexed monoidal products as in the composite \Cref{eqn.cocart.mdrmy.of.extended.cart.s.m.deloop}).
-An extended ``tensor everything together'' functor might then be furnished by an extension
+An extended total tensor product functor might then be furnished by an extension

-of its unstraightening -- which might be called an \textit{augmentation} --, where $\ul{\Corr(\Fin)}$ denotes the evident enhancement of $\Corr(\Fin)$ to a $(2,2)$-category with
+of its unstraightening -- which might be called an \textit{augmentation} --, where $\ul{\Corr(\Fin)}$ denotes the evident enhancement of $\Corr(\Fin)$ to a $2$-category with

 given a morphism \Cref{typical.morphism.in.Corr.Fin} in $\Corr(\Fin)$, this provides a natural transformation in the diagram

 whose components are ``diagonal'' maps in $\cV$.
 We expect this to suffice to extend the functoriality of $\cV$-enriched factorization homology, as we achieve in \Cref{fact.hlgy.with.cartesian.enr} via \Cref{all.about.extended.cart.s.m.deloop} in the cartesian symmetric monoidal case. \end{remark}